-By centrally monitoring metadata content and analyzing changes to metadata, storage administrators can automate data placement to meet cost, performance, capacity, availability, durability, and compliance objectives.
+By centrally monitoring metadata content and analyzing changes to metadata, storage administrators can determine data placement to meet cost, performance, capacity, availability, durability, and compliance objectives.
 For example,

-- Frequently accessed data can be stored on primary storage and inactive data can be moved to cost effective object storage or the cloud.
+- Frequently accessed data can be stored on primary storage and inactive data can be moved to cost effective object storage.